 Heidelberg is a historic city situated along the banks of the Neckar River in southern Germany.
 Heidelberg is steeped in history as the home of Germany's oldest university, which opened its doors in 1386, and to the world-famous Heidelberg Castle perched as a sentinel overlooking the storybook city center.
 Pepperdine's longest continuously operated program, Heidelberg has been hosting Pepperdine students since 1963.

 Three hundred yards from the entrance to Heidelberg's famous castle (Schloß), Moore Haus provides easy access to the bustling main street (Hauptstraße) of Old Town Heidelberg, but is located in the peaceful setting of a quiet, wooded neighborhood.
 The facilities in Moore Haus contain a library, a computer lab, administrative offices, dorm rooms, a student center, and a faculty apartment.
 Students attend classes in facilities at Hauptstraße 92, approximately a fifteen-minute walk from Moore Haus, in the heart of the busy Altstadt (Old Town).

 A German-style breakfast is served daily in the house.
 This includes an assortment of breads, pastries, meat and cheese platters, cereal, fruit, and yogurt.
 Sunday through Thursday evenings, students eat dinner at an authentic German restaurant near the university.
-Each student receives a cash allowance on a stored-value card for lunches approximately five days a week.
+Each student receives a cash allowance Digitally Disbursed to an account of their choosing for lunches approximately five days a week.
 There is a kitchen available in the house for student use, should students want to prepare their own lunch.
 Meals while traveling on weekends will be the responsibility of the student.